antrea-io/antrea/test/e2e/README.md

 would need quite a while to be finished, you need extend the time out duration `-timeout` from the default `10m` to a longer duration like `30m`.

-If you would like to run the performance test in a different scale, you could run:
+If you would like to run the performance tests a a different scale, you could run:
 ```bash
 go test -v -timeout=30m -run=XXX -bench=BenchmarkCustomize \
     --performance.http.times=5000 \